© 2025 New England Public Media

 A rally was held in July 2025 at the middle school in Amherst, Mass., in support of LGBTQ+ students.

-An appeal by the Amherst-Pelham Regional Public Schools in western Massachusetts to stop a former employee from being reinstated to her job as a guidance counselor has been denied.
+An emergency motion brought by the Amherst-Pelham Regional Public Schools in western Massachusetts to stop a former employee from being reinstated to her job as a guidance counselor was denied on August 22, 2025, according to a a Hampshire Superior Court memorandum of decision.

-Guidance counselor Delinda Dykes was let go from her job in Amherst schools in December 2023 for allegedly misgendering students at the middle school.
+Guidance counselor Delinda Dykes was dismissed from her job in Amherst schools in December 2023, for allegedly discriminating against LGBTQ+ students at the middle school.

-She sought arbitration and after a hearing last month, the school district was told it was required to reinstate Dykes in her position.
+She sought her job back through arbitration and won in July 2025.
+The school district was told it was required to reinstate Dykes in her position.

-In the court memo written August 22, 2025, Justice of the Superior Court James Manitsas wrote the district's motion must be denied because the “mere restating of bare allegations previously alleged by the school district and found not to have been proven by the arbitrator falls woefully short of establishing” what the district said of the the arbitrator — that she “exceeded her powers….”
+In the August 22, 2025 court memo denying the district's emergency motion, Justice of the Superior Court James Manitsas wrote the district's motion must be denied because the “mere restating of bare allegations previously alleged by the school district and found not to have been proven by the arbitrator falls woefully short of establishing” what the district said of the the arbitrator — that she “exceeded her powers….”

 Jill Kaufman has been a reporter and host at NEPM since 2005.
 Before that she spent 10 years at WBUR in Boston, producing The Connection with Christopher Lydon, and reporting and hosting.
 Jill was also a host of NHPR's daily talk show The Exchange and an editor at PRX's The World.